ghimiresdp/sql-surge/README.md

-# PostgreSQL Notes
+# SQL Surge

-This note is made for my students to prepare for their basic `SQL` and `POSTGRESQL` database management system.
+The `sql-surge` repository aims to provide a good reference to the database enthusiasts who would like to prepare, review, and get fantastic challenges in `SQL` and `RDBMS`.

 **Table of contents**